3liz/lizmap-documentation/source/publish/lizmap_plugin/time_manager.rst

 table, so if you have thousands of objects you may need to wait for several seconds before the application is available.

 .. note::
-    Several different formats for date/time are acceptable (those supported by the JavaScript library `DateJS`).
+    Several different formats for date/time are acceptable (those supported by the JavaScript library `Moment`).
-    You can check whether your format is supported by entering it on `DateJS<https://github.com/datejs/Datejs>`_.
+    You can check whether your format is supported by reading the documentation on `Moment <https://momentjs.com/>`_.

 At the layer level
 ^^^^^^^^^^^^^^^^^^